zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-config-script-execution/install-db19c-auto-config-script-execution.md

 4. Click the **Download LINUX.X64_193000_db_home.zip** button, and download the file to your browser's download directory.

-## **STEP 2**: Upload the Oracle Database 19c installation ZIP file to object storage in Oracle Cloud Infrastructure

-1. From the Oracle Cloud Infrastructure navigation menu, select **Object Storage**, and then **Object Storage**.
+5. From the Oracle Cloud Infrastructure navigation menu, select **Object Storage**, and then **Object Storage**.
 The **Objects Storage** page is displayed.

-2. On the right, click **Create Bucket**.
+6. On the right, click **Create Bucket**.
 The **Create Bucket** dialog box is displayed.

-3. Leave the default values as is, and click **Create**.
+7. Leave the default values as is, and click **Create**.

-4. Click the name of your bucket, and then scroll down to the **Object** section.
+8. Click the name of your bucket, and then scroll down to the **Object** section.

-5. Click **Upload**.
+9. Click **Upload**.
 The **Upload Objects** dialog box is displayed.

-6. In the **Choose Files from your Computer** area, click **select files**.
+10. In the **Choose Files from your Computer** area, click **select files**.
 The **File Upload** dialog box is displayed.

-7. Browse to and select your Oracle Database 19c install ZIP file, and then click **Open**.
+11. Browse to and select your Oracle Database 19c install ZIP file, and then click **Open**.
 The install ZIP file for Oracle Database 19.3 is 2.86 GB.

-8. Click **Upload**.
+12. Click **Upload**.

-9. Wait for the upload to finish.
+13. Wait for the upload to finish.
 It takes about 15 minutes.

-10. Click the three dots in the object storage table for your ZIP file, and select **Create Pre-Authentication Request**.
+14. Click the three dots in the object storage table for your ZIP file, and select **Create Pre-Authentication Request**.
 The **Create Pre-Authentication Request** dialog box is displayed.

-11. In the **Expiration** field, click the calendar icon, and set a date in the future for the pre-authentication request to end.
+15. In the **Expiration** field, click the calendar icon, and set a date in the future for the pre-authentication request to end.

-12. Leave the other settings as is to permit reads on the object, and click **Create Pre-Authentication Request**.
+16. Leave the other settings as is to permit reads on the object, and click **Create Pre-Authentication Request**.
 The **Pre-Authenticated Request Details** dialog box is displayed.

-13. Copy the pre-authenticated request URL to the clipboard.
+17. Copy the pre-authenticated request URL to the clipboard.
 You can use the copy button.

-14. Paste the url into a text editor, such as Notepad, where you can access it later.
+18. Paste the url into a text editor, such as Notepad, where you can access it later.

-15. Click **Close**.
+19. Click **Close**.

-## **STEP 3**: Run the Oracle Database Preinstaller
+## **STEP 2**: Run the Oracle Database Preinstaller

 You can complete most preinstallation configuration tasks by using the Oracle Database preinstaller.